 During a divorce in Maryland, the soon-to-be ex-spouses must endure the difficult process of dividing everything up: the cars, house, beloved family heirlooms, and more.
 It’s often a prolonged and even more divisive situation than the divorce itself.

 In some states, divorcing partners’ property is managed under a “community property” statute that requires an equal 50/50 division of belongings.
-However, that’s not how Maryland handles the division of marital property.
+However, Maryland is not a community property state, Maryland is an equitable distribution state.

-Here, we have something known as “equitable” distribution.
-Instead of dividing the property into two equal piles, a judge decides on a fair distribution of property between the two parties.
-It usually means one partner receives a larger share of the property, but the judge deems it an equitable distribution for certain reasons that are unique to the situation.
+“Equitable” distribution means the property distribution is not split into two equal piles.
+A judge decides on a fair asset division and distribution of property between the two parties.
+It usually means one spouse receives a larger share of the marital assets or marital estate, but the judge deems it an equitable distribution for certain reasons that are unique to the situation.

-As you can imagine, Maryland’s equitable distribution law can cause bitter disagreements to arise during a divorce.
-One spouse might be shocked to discover that they are receiving far less than what they believe is fair.
+As you can imagine, Maryland’s equitable distribution law can cause bitter disagreements to arise between the divorcing couple.
+One spouse might be shocked to discover that they are receiving far less of the real estate or other assets than what they believe is fair.

-This is why you need an experienced attorney who can represent you in the division of property process.
-The team at Zirkin and Schmerling Law has spent years helping families understand the division of property laws in Maryland.
+This is why you need an experienced attorney who can represent you in the division of property settlement agreement.
+The team at Zirkin and Schmerling Law Office has spent years helping families understand the division of property laws in Maryland.
 We’d like to help yours too.

 How Can I Choose The Best Maryland Attorney to Help With Division of Property?

 A separation or divorce creates a tense situation between two people who were in a relationship.
-Dividing property must be handled carefully and according to the law.
+Dividing or separating property must be handled carefully and according to the law.

 Choose a Maryland attorney who has the wisdom, boldness, and legal expertise to provide the best representation possible.
 Before choosing an attorney, keep these factors in mind: